-Аррі roval condition 33 Part A Refer to the EMS approval holder must prepare a compliance report every calendar year from mencement of the action.
-The approval holder must: d) publish each compliance report on the website within 60 business days following the relevant 12 month period; e) notify the Department by email that a compliance report has been published on the website and provide the weblink for the compliance report within 5 business days of the date of publication; f) keep all compliance reports publicly available on the website until this approval expires; g) exclude or redact sensitive ecological data from compliance reports published on the website; and h) where any sensitive ecological data has been excluded from the version published, submit the full compliance report to the Department within 5 business days of publication. Аррі roval condition 35 Part A Refer to the EMS busi approval holder must notify the Department in writing of any incident within 2 ness days, or any non-compliance with the conditions of this approval within 10 ness days.
-The notification must specify: a) any condition which is or may be in breach, including a reference to the relevant NSW condition (if required); b) a short description of the incident and/or non-compliance; and c) the location (including co-ordinates), date, and time of the incident and/or non-compliance. e event the exact information cannot be provided, provide the best information able. Аррі roval condition 36 Part A Refer to the EMS nono prac approval holder must provide to the Department the details of any incident or compliance with the conditions or commitments made in plans as soon as ticable and no later than 10 business days after becoming aware of the incident or compliance, specifying: a) any corrective action or investigation which the approval holder has already taken or intends to take in the immediate future; b) the potential impacts of the incident or non-compliance; and c) the method and timing of any remedial action that will be undertaken by the approval holder.
+EPB C 2014/7376 consent conditions directly relevant to this BMP Section reference within 5 business days of the date of publication; c) keep all compliance reports publicly available on the website until this approval expires; d) exclude or redact sensitive ecological data from compliance reports published on the website; and e) where any sensitive ecological data has been excluded from the version published, submit the full compliance report to the Department within 5 business days of publication.
+Appro oval condition 35 Part A Refer to the EMS busin pproval holder must notify the Department in writing of any incident within 2 ess days, or any non-compliance with the conditions of this approval within 10 ess days.
+The notification must specify: any condition which is or may be in breach, including a reference to the relevant NSW condition (if required); b) a short description of the incident and/or non-compliance; and the location (including co-ordinates), date, and time of the incident and/or non- compliance.
+In the availa event the exact information cannot be provided, provide the best information ble.
+Appro oval condition 36 Part A Refer to the EMS nonco practi pproval holder must provide to the Department the details of any incident or ompliance with the conditions or commitments made in plans as soon as cable and no later than 10 business days after becoming aware of the incident n-compliance, specifying: any corrective action or investigation which the approval holder has already taken or intends to take in the immediate future; b) the potential impacts of the incident or non-compliance; and the method and timing of any remedial action that will be undertaken by the approval holder.